 Title IX: Sexual Harassment and Sexual Assault

-If you believe that you, your child, or a member of our school district has experienced discrimination on the basis of sex, please immediately report the discrimination to the Title IX Coordinator, Geoff Smith (907) 486-7555
+If you believe that you, your child, or a member of our school district has experienced discrimination on the basis of sex, please immediately report the discrimination to the Title IX Coordinator at (907) 486-7555

 The Kodiak Island Borough School District Title IX Office is charged with fairly addressing any reported incidents of sexual discrimination, sexual harassment, and sexual violence that affects our staff/faculty and our students.
 We highly encourage you to reach out to the Title IX Coordinator to report any suspected incidences of discrimination.

 What is Title IX

 Title IX is a federal law that prohibits sex-based discrimination and sexual harassment against students and employees of educational institutions that receive federal funding, including public school districts.
 Title IX requires school districts to develop and implement policies and take other actions necessary to promptly, appropriately, and effectively address complaints of sex-based discrimination or sexual harassment in any district program or activity.

 Equitable Opportunities for Participation